Mohamed27Atef/Mohamed27Atef/README.md

 - 📫 How to reach me **mohamed27atef@gmail.com**

-- ⚡ **I'm a graduate of intensive training at ITI as a Full Stack Developer using .NET and Anglar for 3 months.**
+- ⚡ **I'm a graduate of intensive training at ITI as a Full Stack Developer using .NET and Anglar.**

 ## 🔗 Links:
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mohamed27atef/)